 (Pictured above is the 360º Large and Short Pendant Necklace)

-In this article, we share three tips for minimizing jewellery tarnish.
+In this article, we share three tips for minimizing jewelry tarnish.

-1. Store jewellery in resealable bags.
+1. Store jewelry in resealable bags.
 Be sure to push as much air out of the bag as possible before sealing it.

-2. Line your jewellery storage containers or wrap your jewellery with anti-tarnish fabric, which can be purchased at most fabric stores.
-Some jewellery boxes are pre-lined with anti-tarnish fabric, as shown in the. compartments of the jewellery box pictured above.
+2. Line your jewelry storage containers or wrap your jewelry with anti-tarnish fabric, which can be purchased at most fabric stores.
+Some jewelry boxes are pre-lined with anti-tarnish fabric, as shown in the. compartments of the jewelry box pictured above.

-3. Have your jewellery professionally plated with Rhodium, which is invisible to the naked eye.
-Typically, Rhodium plating is applied as a thin layer; so, if you choose this route, be prepared to have your jewellery re-plated at least once per year.
+3. Have your jewelry professionally plated with Rhodium, which is invisible to the naked eye.
+Typically, Rhodium plating is applied as a thin layer; so, if you choose this route, be prepared to have your jewelry re-plated at least once per year.